grtakaha/CASA/README.md

 # Computer-Assisted Sequence Annotation (CASA)

 A centralized tool manager for four scripts used to process and visualize protein sequences.
+If you find CASA useful, please consider citing our paper: http://doi.org/10.1002/aps3.70009 (And don't forget to cite BLAST and Clustal Omega!)

 **NOTE**: These scripts make use of EMBL-EBI and NCBI resources.
 References for tools and databases used here include: